EF1874/memos-api-mcp/README.md

 1. `add_message`
    - Adds a new message to a conversation
    - Parameters:
-     - `conversation_first_message`: The first message sent by the user in the entire conversation thread.
-Used to generate the `conversation_id`.
+     - `conversation_id`: Unique identifier of the conversation associated with the feedback.
      - `messages`: Array of messages containing role and content information.
        - `role`: Role of the message sender (`user` or `assistant`).
        - `content`: Message content.